TheAIBot/DSP_Weaver/Publish_Weaver/README.md

 To split the simulation up into sub-factories, the power system has to not connect entities together.
 Weaver handles this by updating a planets power system before updating the planets sub factories.
 A few other things can also not be simulated on the sub-factory level.
 A notable example is logistics distributors which must be updated in a certain order on each planet.
 To simulate a planet, weaver splits it up into multiple steps.
 Firs the power system is updated.
 Then all sub-factories are updated.
 Lastly logistic distributors are updated.
 To efficiently execute these steps for all planets, Weaver implements a work stealing work pool where workers compete against each other to complete steps as fast as possible.
-There is no synchroniation of step execution between planets like there is with the games multithreading logic.
+There is no synchronization of step execution between planets like there is with the games multithreading logic.

 Workers will prioritize executing work for a specific planet, unless the planet has no work immediately available.
 In that case the worker will attempt to find available work on other planets.
 Only if it can't find any immediately available work in any planet, will the worker have to wait for other workers to complete their work.
 A worker will attempt to reserve work in the next step before it waits.
 If it can't reserve work then it will find another planet to try and reserve work in.
 This ensures 10 threads aren't waiting in a planet where the next step only consists of 2 work chunks.